hotwax/oms-documentation/user-manuals/business-process-models/transferorderlifecycle.md

 ## Store to Store Transfer Orders

-### 1. Transfer Orders Created in NetSuite and Imported into HotWax Commerce
+### 1. Transfer orders created in NetSuite and imported into HotWax Commerce

 - Similar to warehouse to store transfer orders, store to store transfer orders are also created in NetSuite, specifying the source location as store and the destination location also as a store.
 These transfer orders are automatically assigned a **“Pending Fulfillment”** status.